Non-Abelian braiding of graph vertices in a superconducting processor

+Following these insights from Kitaev and Bombin, we now turn to our experimental study of the proposed anyons, using the protocol described in Ref. \cite{Yuri}.
 In the first experiment we demonstrate the creation of anyons and the fundamental fusion rules of $\sigma$ and $\varepsilon$ (Fig.\,\ref{fig:fig2}a).
 In a 5$\times$5 grid of superconducting qubits, we first use a protocol consisting of four layers of CZ-gates to prepare the surface code ground state (panel I in Fig.\,\ref{fig:fig2}b, see also \cite{Satzinger21}).
-The average stabilizer value after the ground state preparation is $0.94\pm0.04$ (individual stabilizer values shown in Fig. S3c).
+The average stabilizer value after the ground state preparation is $0.94\pm0.04$ (individual stabilizer values shown in Extended Data Fig. 3c).
 We then remove a stabilizer edge to create a pair of D3Vs ($\sigma$) and separate them through the application of two-qubit gates.
-Panels I-IV in Fig.\,\ref{fig:fig2}b show the measured stabilizer values in the resultant graph in each step of this procedure (note that the measurements are destructive and the protocol is restarted after each measurement).
+Panels I-IV in Fig.\,\ref{fig:fig2}b show the measured stabilizer values in the resultant graph in each step of this procedure (determined by simultaneously measuring the involved qubits in their respective bases, $n=10,000$; note that the measurements are destructive and the protocol is restarted after each measurement).
 In panel V, single-qubit $Z$-gates are applied to two qubits near the lower left corner of the grid to create adjacent plaquette violations, which together form a fermion.
 Through the sequential application of $X$- and $Z$-gates (VI to VIII), one of the plaquette violations is then made to encircle the right $\sigma$ vertex.
 Crucially, after moving around $\sigma$, the plaquette violation does not return to where it started, but rather to the location of the other plaquette violation.
 This enables them to annihilate (VIII), causing the fermion to seemingly disappear.
 However, by bringing the two $\sigma$ back together and annihilating them (IX through XI), we arrive at a striking observation: an $\varepsilon$-particle re-emerges on two of the square plaquettes where the $\sigma$-vertices previously resided.

 Our results demonstrate the fusion of $\varepsilon$ and $\sigma$.
 The disappearance of the fermion from step V to VIII establishes the fundamental fusion rule of $\varepsilon$ and $\sigma$: